esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > Accessibility testing is not a “one and done” situation!

 **Step 3: Look beyond the standards**
+WCAG is a good starting point, but it is not always "the best" and it does not always mean that things will be user-friendly.
+Look for other ways of improving accessibility beyond the standards.

+Marcy suggests to look at Deque's resource “[Manage Accessibility through Organizational Policy](https://dequeuniversity.com/tips/manage-accessibility)”

 ## Useful resources
 TODO: Add more  useful links.